-- Arises from melanocytes located among the basal cells of the conjunctival epithelium (Wong, Nanji et al. 2014)
+- Tumors arise from melanocytes located among the basal cells of the conjunctival epithelium (Wong, Nanji et al. 2014)

 - The T1799A BRAF mutation was identified in two of five (40%) conjunctival melanomas in one study (Goldenberg-Cohen, Cohen 2005).